Having a Baby in Germany as an Expat: Complete 2026 Guide

 Insurance broker for expats.
 Handles public and private health insurance in English.

-Affiliate disclosure: We may earn a commission through the links above at no extra cost to you.
+Affiliate disclosure: we may earn a commission through the links above at no extra cost to you.
 Learn more.

 Furnished apartments for medium-term stays (1-24 months).
 Verified landlords, no SCHUFA needed.

-Affiliate disclosure: We may earn a commission through the links above at no extra cost to you.
+Affiliate disclosure: we may earn a commission through the links above at no extra cost to you.
 Learn more.

 Simple, no-contract mobile plan on Telekom's network.
 5 GB for 10 EUR/month.